logo

 Abstract

 Fe-containing transition-metal (oxy)hydroxides are highly active oxygen-evolution reaction (OER) electrocatalysts in alkaline media and ubiquitously form across many materials systems.
-The study shows that Fe incorporation into Ni or Co (oxy)hydroxides depends on electrochemical history and host material structure.
-Substantially less Fe incorporates at anodic potentials past the Ni2+/3+ redox wave compared to potential cycling.
-Fe adsorbed under constant anodic potentials shows high per-Fe OER turnover frequency (~40 s−1 at 350 mV overpotential), attributed to under-coordinated "surface" Fe.
-TOF increases linearly with Fe concentration, suggesting a cooperative Fe site mechanism in FeOx clusters.
-DFT calculations support this, showing that neighboring Fe atoms in Fe-O-Fe clusters share and stabilize positive charge during oxidation of intermediates.
+The complexity and dynamics of the Fe sites within the (oxy)hydroxide have slowed understanding of how and where the Fe-based active sites form—information critical for designing catalysts and electrolytes with higher activity and stability.
+We show that where/how Fe species in the electrolyte incorporate into host Ni or Co (oxy)hydroxides depends on the electrochemical history and structural properties of the host material.
+Substantially less Fe is incorporated from Fe-spiked electrolyte into Ni (oxy)hydroxide at anodic potentials, past the nominally Ni2+/3+ redox wave, compared to during potential cycling.
+The Fe adsorbed under constant anodic potentials leads to impressively high per-Fe OER turn-over frequency (TOFFe) of ~40 s−1 at 350 mV overpotential which we attribute to under-coordinated "surface" Fe.
+By systematically controlling the concentration of surface Fe, we find TOFFe increases linearly with the Fe concentration.
+This suggests a changing OER mechanism with increased Fe concentration, consistent with a mechanism involving cooperative Fe sites in FeOx clusters.

 Publisher